 The disciplinary powers, procedures and responsibilities of national authorities and World Sailing that apply are specified in the World Sailing Disciplinary Code.
 National authorities and World Sailing may impose further penalties, including suspension of eligibility, under that code.

-For details of Yachting New Zealand procedures under this rule see Yachting New Zealand Regulations on the Yachting New Zealand website www.yachtingnz.org.nz-keyword "Governance".
+For details of Yachting New Zealand procedures under this rule see Yachting New Zealand Regulations on the Yachting New Zealand website www.yachtingnz.org.nz/resources/yachting-new-zealand-regulations